 - An improvement in the frequency and severity of nose bleeds should be noticed within 1 –

-- Tamoxifen acts on the receptor for the female hormone, oestrogen.
-It was developed for use in patients treated for breast cancer and has been used for this for over 30 years.
+- It acts on the receptor for the female hormone, oestrogen.
+It was developed for use in patients to treat and prevent breast cancer and has been used for this for over 30 years.

-- In the past, people with HHT and bad nosebleeds were sometimes given hormone treatment with progesterone and oestrogens.
-There are usually more side effects when these are taken at effective doses than with tamoxifen
+- In the past, people with HHT and bad nosebleeds were sometimes given hormone therapy and treatment with progesterone and oestrogens.
+There are usually more side effects when these are taken at effective doses.

 It is suitable for use for men and women with severe nosebleeds due to HHT as long as they are: